Abdur-rahmaanJ/shopcube/README.md

 If you want to use the project as a Flask base, just remove the shop modules in modules/

+## Shopyo as a Flask Base

+If you want your own sites, just remove all modules, using shopyo as a Flask base helps you with:

+- [x] Errorless architecture: No crazy circular imports and the like
+- [x] No crazy definition errors.
+A single init point for your variables
+- [x] Plug and Play modules
+- [x] Notification mechanism
+- [x] Easy bulk form errors notification
+- [x] Context support
+- [x] manage.py included
+- [x] Easily manage config with multiple configuration profiles
+- [x] Same architecture as Django (MVT)

 ## 💬 Community: Discord¶

 Join the Discord community [Discord Group](https://discord.gg/k37Ef6w/)